Draft Environmental Reserve Bylaw

-What are riparian areas?
+What are environmental reserves?

 Riparian areas are where land and water meet.
 These are areas bordering lakes, ponds, rivers, streams and wetlands.
 Although they only represent a small part of Lac La Biche County’s landscape, they have a large impact on the environment.